Nick Anderson (baseball): Colorado Rockies

+Seattle Mariners

+On August 31, 2025, Anderson signed a minor league contract with the Seattle Mariners.
+He pitched in six games for the Triple-A Tacoma Rainiers.
+Anderson elected free agency following the season on November 6.

+Athletics

-On November 11, 2022, Anderson signed a one-year, non-guaranteed split contract with the Atlanta Braves.
+On November 12, 2025, Anderson signed a minor league contract with the Athletics.

 Personal life

-In 2010, while at St. Cloud State University, Anderson received a drunken driving charge and in 2011 he spent eight days in jail on an assault charge that involved a baseball bat and alcohol.
+In 2010, while at St. Cloud State University, Anderson received a drunken driving charge.
+In 2011, he spent eight days in jail on an assault charge that involved a baseball bat and alcohol.
 He received probation and underwent mandatory Alcoholics Anonymous and anger management classes.